scrook/neuroml-db/Documentation/Getting Started.md

 #Architecture

 **NeuroML.org**
 This is a Ruby on Rails site that uses [Redmine](http://www.redmine.org/) as the starting point.
-Apache server redirects  domain requests to a Ruby [Webrick](https://en.wikipedia.org/wiki/WEBrick) server , which then serves the Ruby site.
+Apache server uses the Ruby [Passenger](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/apache/oss/install_language_runtime.html) module to serve the Ruby site.
 This site talks to a MySQL server.
 There are also some Java files for NeuroML validation functionality.
 Apache redirects requests to those subfolders to a Tomcat server that handles the validator requests.
 All this happens on the same physical server.

 **NeuroML-DB.org**
-Also a Ruby on Rails site, based on Redmine, runs on Webrick (http://dendrite.asu.edu:5000/) and talks to the MySQL server.
+Also a Ruby on Rails site, based on Redmine, runs on Passenger module, and talks to the MySQL server.
 There is an interface for the search engine that executes Python code to return the search results.
 The Python code talks to a [Fuseki](https://jena.apache.org/documentation/fuseki2/) server that stores the ontology tripples.
 It also talks to the MySQL server.

 **Curator**
 Also a Ruby on Rails site, based on Redmine, and talks to the MySQL server.
 This site is mostly used as a UI to manage the models displayed in the NeuroML-DB.org site.
 It reads and writes the same database that NeuroML-DB points to.
+At the moment, it is hosted on dendrite.asu.edu server and uses the [Webrick](https://en.wikipedia.org/wiki/WEBrick) server.

 #Servers